doriane-mig/paper/paper.md

 We compared our measurements of particle aging with a model simulation.
 The model is detailed in Smith et al 2002.

+# Results
+The simulations indicate that coagulation is the dominant growth mechanism for this particle.